 3. The right wrist is a man in a parachute that gets caught in tree, which is your hair.

 The stacked body will have one qualia base and a secondary or tertiary on top of it.
 For instance, we might take on the qualia of zombie, which will serve as the foundation, but on top of this, we might add yogi.
-If a mask were to stand for embodiment, we can think of one mask on top of another.
+If a mask were to stand for embodiment, we can think of one mask on top of another, so two masks would be a double mask.
 This is also the concept of overlapping from Özerk Sonat Pamir’s Ecosystems of Emotions method.**

 We can also shift (gradient) the dominance of each qualia/mask like a music creator would a synthesizer knob.